 5. Women’s Review of Books

-To apply, you should have some experience as they are always seeking for experienced reviewers, academics, or journalists.
-You can send your pitch at [email protected] by including the following things.
+To apply, you should have some experience as they are always seeking experienced reviewers, academics, or journalists.
+You can send your pitch to [email protected][dot]com by including the following things.

 - A paragraph about your credentials.